retentionscience/react/README.md

 1. `constructor`.
   1. Set the initial state here.
 Do not use `getInitialState`.
-  2. Bind event handlers here.
+  1. Bind event handlers here.
 Binding in the render call creates a brand new function every time.
-2. `componentDidMount`.
+1. `componentDidMount`.
-3. `componentWillUnmount`.
+1. `componentWillUnmount`.
-4. Component update lifecycle methods, including `componentWillReceiveProps`.
+1. Component update lifecycle methods, including `componentWillReceiveProps`.
-5. Event handlers.
+1. Event handlers.
   1. Name callbacks triggered by user actions `handle[UserAction]`, like `handleClick` or `handleSubmit`.
-  2. Name callbacks registered with a dispatcher/store `on[EventName]Event`, like `onChangeEvent` or `onLoginEvent`.
+  1. Name callbacks registered with a dispatcher/store `on[EventName]Event`, like `onChangeEvent` or `onLoginEvent`.
-6. Helper methods for rendering the component, like `getVisitorCount` or `getTimeOfDay`.
+1. Helper methods for rendering the component, like `getVisitorCount` or `getTimeOfDay`.
-7. Render methods to build subparts of the component, like `renderTitle` or `renderMenuButtons`.
+1. Render methods to build subparts of the component, like `renderTitle` or `renderMenuButtons`.
-8. `render`.
+1. `render`.

 #### Pure components
-* Write pure components as plain Javascript objects.
+* Write pure components as plain JS objects.
 Use an explicit return statement when returning JSX content, which will likely always be the case for React components.

 ```javascript
 // bad